 10) Write original content.

 Search engines do not like duplicate content (identical content used on multiple webpages).
 Do not copy content from other pages on your website or pages on other websites.
 Instead, write original content that is not published anywhere on the internet to boost the SEO power of your website.

-PRO TIP: While it will not benefit your SEO, you can republish or syndicate content to expand your brand reach.
+PRO SEO TIP: While it will not help your content be SEO friendly, you can republish or syndicate content to expand your brand reach.
 If you choose to reuse content, you must follow best practices for republishing content, so you don’t receive duplicate content penalties from search engines.

 11) Write grammatically correct content with no spelling errors.

 It’s not just readers that value high-quality, well-written content.
 Search engines also rank pages using signals from their grammar, syntax, and spelling.
 Carefully check your copy before it is posted to ensure it does not include errors, typos, or mistakes.

 The best blog posts are easy to read and written for easy consumption.
 Both readers and search engines value this, so use short sentences and paragraphs and avoid lengthy and complex terms.

 PRO TIP: You can find your Flesch-Kincaid Grade Level and tips for improving your content by using the Readability Score.

 Inbound links are hyperlinks to posts or pages that exist on your website.
 Hyperlinks help search engines understand pages and guide users to the information they need.
 So include hyperlinks in your content when relevant.
 Also, when you add links to inbound pages, use anchor text that is closely related to the keyword of the page you are linking to.

 Outbound links are hyperlinks to posts or pages that exist on another website.
 These types of links should be used to source information in your content and guide readers who are interested in learning more about a topic.
 Use these links naturally in your content when you reference content or ideas from other websites.